THautamaki/GHSCM_results/Readme.md

 ### The DLBC dataset

 We created R and MATLAB scripts to perform analyses of the DLBC dataset.
-We suggest creating transformed datasets first by running lines 8–35 from the R script `Analysis_of_DLBC_dataset.R`.
-Then MATLAB methods can be run from the script `Run_DLBC_dataset_MATLAB_methods.m` MATLAB’s `Run all sections` shortcut.
+We suggest creating transformed datasets first by running lines 8–32 from the R script `Analysis_of_DLBC_dataset.R`.
+Then MATLAB methods can be run from the script `Run_DLBC_dataset_MATLAB_methods.m` using MATLAB’s `Run all sections` shortcut.
 Finally, the rest of the lines from the R script can be run.
 It performs the GHS GEM method, calculates the numbers used in the article, and plots the estimated networks.

 ## Supplementary materials